 We’ll start by noting that hitch bike racks are an expensive bunch.
 The $298 Kuat Transfer 2 may not meet some people’s standards of “budget,” but spend any less and you’ll have to make serious compromises on both quality and function.
 In practice, the Transfer 2 is surprisingly adept: it’s able to carry a wide range of bike types and wheels sizes, and it can even accommodate fat bikes with an adapter (sold separately).
 The simplistic design also does a good job at keeping weight to a minimum (37 pounds for the two-bike version).
 And the Transfer is available in one and three-bike models should your carrying needs be different.

-As with any budget version of a complex product, there are bound to be shortcomings.
-With the Kuat Transfer 2 you miss out on integrated locks, the ability to adjust the bikes side to side for clearance-related issues, and you don’t get the premium, heavy-duty feel of racks like the pricier Kuat NV Base 2.0 below.
+Like any budget version of a complex product, there are bound to be shortcomings.
+With the Kuat Transfer 2 you miss out on integrated locks, the ability to adjust the bikes side to side for clearance-related issues, and you don’t get the premium, heavy-duty feel of racks like the pricier Kuat NV Base 2.0 above.
 The Transfer 2 also has a 40-pound max capacity per bike, which certainly is something to take into consideration if you own heavier models or fat bikes.
 But even with these nitpicks, the Transfer 2 is a nice budget option, and we wouldn’t hesitate to recommend it as a daily driver.

 See the Kuat Transfer 2